gwenjo/FancyDayDesign/README.md

                     STATIC_URL = f'https://{AWS_S3_CUSTOM_DOMAIN}/{STATICFILES_LOCATION}/'
                     MEDIA_URL = f'https://{AWS_S3_CUSTOM_DOMAIN}/{MEDIAFILES_LOCATION}/'
               ```
-        * In heroku click on settings tab and then click reveal config vars.
+        * In heroku click on settings tab and click reveal config vars.
         * Set up the environmental variables as required.
         * Create a custom storages.py in the IDE, to tell django we want to use Amazon S3 to store our static and media files.
         * Import S3Boto3Storage at the top of the custom_storages.py file.